cburlacu/cube2chibi/README.md

 5. Update MCU properties from the dictionary
 6. Mix the information with the existing chibi config file if provided
 7. Save chibi config file

+# TODO:
+1. Fix all default properties of GPIOs